Article

 By

-With over twenty years of experience as branding consultants, our Co-Founders, Jonathan Fisher and Bo Bothe, have received their fair share of branding questions from clients and curious entrepreneurs.
+With over twenty years of experience as branding consultants, BrandExtract co-founders Jonathan Fisher and Bo Bothe have received their fair share of brand questions from clients and curious entrepreneurs.

 To help clarify the branding process for business owners looking to understand and explore the full impact of their company's brand, our Co-Founders answered seven of our most frequently asked branding questions.
 From building brand awareness to transferring brand equity during a divestiture, this “FAQ” offers insight into how your brand can affect everything from your business goals to your corporate culture.
 Here's what Bo and Jonathan cover:

-How do I fix, enrich or improve my company culture?
+Question #1: How do I improve my company culture?

 Build reinforcements into the culture itself.
 Look for ways to ritualize your brand and your culture through corporate events or employee recognition systems.
 Use “RRR” to test whether company culture holds a significant role in your workplace: Can you recognize it?
 Can you repeat it?
 Do you reward it?